defranchis/AXIOM/README.md

 # Overview
 Python framework for ARRAY wafer probing system.
+It consists of a text-based user interface and a set of standard measurements for IV and CV measurements.
+Drivers for a few common measurement instruments are provided.
-Software is loosely based on SPIDR python framework for Timepix3.
+The framework is loosely based on SPIDR python framework for Timepix3.

 # Install
 Just download the folder.

-# Requirements
+# Dependencies
 General
 * matplotlib
 * numpy